 Raymond Duval was born in Grand-Mere, Quebec, 23 November 1886.
 He enlisted with the 244th Infantry Battalion, Canadian Expeditionary Force, on 10 August 1916.
 Like many battalions of the C.E.F., his battalion was broken up and used as reinforcements for battalions already in the field.

 Private Duval was assigned to the 23rd Reserve Battalion in England, before joining the 14th Battalion, Royal Montreal Regiment, in France.
 He served on the Western Front at the Battles of Hill 70, Passchendaele, Arras, Amiens, Canal Du Nord, and Cambrai, until he was discharged on 21 April 1919.

-The RMR Foundation is working to keep alive the memory of those who served during the First World War and starting 0n 22 March 2017 we will begin publishing the daily diary of an eye-witness from the RMR: Private Raymond Duval, MM.
+The RMR Foundation is working to keep alive the memory of those who served during the First World War and starting from 22 March 2017 we have been publishing the daily diary of an eye-witness from the RMR: Private Raymond Duval, MM.